tml/cadmus/src/Chapter-2/Part VI: Text fields.md

 ##Using a JOptionPane

-JOptionPanes are not only used for validation, and can in fact be used as a substitute for the normal text field.
-It actually looks better.
-However they require very little validation and can process inputs easily.
+JOptionPanes are not only used for manipulation, and can in fact be used as substitutes for the normal text field, as accepting the user's input is very easy.
+It also actually looks better.
+They require very little code and can process inputs easily.
 To use a JOptionPane, you will first have to import it, using the import:

 ```java
 import javax.swing.JOptionPane;